-The Bible is clear that we have a choice to make.
-We can choose to speak words of life or words of death.
+When it comes to taming the tongue, it can often be easier said than done.
+We all lose our temper sometimes or say something we didn’t intend on saying.
+But the Bible is clear that we have a choice to make when it comes to our speech… We can choose to speak words of life or words of death.
 Our words can lift others up and encourage them, or they can cause irrevocable destruction.
 I know that I’m not alone in admitting that my words have landed me in trouble from time to time.
-I’ve certainly said some things that I’m not proud of.
-The Bible speaks of this in the book of James:
+I’ve certainly said some things that I’m not proud of…

 As we spend more time with our Creator in prayer and learn more about Him in His Word, we will become more like Him in the process.
 He continually renews our heart as we continue to surrender to His will.
 He literally transforms us from the inside out.

-Jesus once spoke to the Pharisees (the corrupt religious leaders of His day) by saying that your words indicate what is really going on in your heart.
-(Matthew 12:33-37)
+Jesus once spoke to the Pharisees (the corrupt religious leaders of His day) telling them that their words indicated what was really going on in their hearts:

 If you’re having trouble taming the tongue, maybe it’s time to do a heart check.